CGATOxford/CGATPipelines/doc/PipelineReports.rst

-The intersphinx_ extension permits referring to other sphinxreport documents.
+The intersphinx_ extension permits referring to other CGATReport_ documents.
 To use this extension you will need to include the intersphinx_ extension in your :file:`conf.py` configuration file::

     # add sphinx.ext.ifconfig to the list of extensions